Croatia has become a popular vacation destination, with a great combination of beaches and charming cities.

 April: The Croatia Boat show – hosted at the City harbour, the boat show is a chance to see the magnificent yachts owned by the rich residents of Split, while there are also racing boat displays and presentations from those who helped build the boats that are proudly paraded throughout the event.
 The show closes with a large fireworks display in front of Diocletian’s Palace.

 May: St Domnius Day – on May 7th, the Patron Saint of Split is celebrated, after over a week of festivities which begin on April 28th.
-There are open air concerts, exhibitions, dance performances and sporting events taking place in the days before St Domnius Day, which is then crowned off with a procession through the centre of Split.
+There are open air concerts, exhibitions, dance performances and sporting events taking place in the days before St Domnius Day, which is then crowned off with a procession through the middle of Split.
 The party comes to a close in the evening with a stunning fireworks display over the harbour.

 June has two events; the Mediterranean Film Festival and the Picigin World Championships.
 The film festival lasts for a week, starting on June 11th, showcasing films produced by local students and those who wish to try their hand at directing from around the region.